 If you still have a uterus, you’ll still need a Pap test every 3 years (more often if you have certain risk factors) and a pelvic exam every year.
 You may need help with other issues like a dry vagina or atrophy, incontinence, and prolapse, which are even greater concerns after menopause.
 Plus, your gyno is a good source of information on other health issues, so don’t cut off a great resource unnecessarily.

 If something feels wrong, don’t assume it’s “just menopause.”
-It may be – in fact, it probably is – but give yourself the peace of mind by checking it out with a health care professional.
+Give yourself the peace of mind by checking out any new symptoms you experience with a health care professional.
 (And if you need an example of this, check out Ann-Marie’s story of fibroids and pre-cancerous cells.)
 You are the expert on your body, so keep digging and asking questions until you get answers.
 This counts for physical AND emotional symptoms: menopause depression and sadness are very real, as are resurgences in eating disorders and PTSD.
-There’s help out there, and if you’re having trouble finding it, email us at firstname.lastname@example.org.
+There’s help out there, and if you’re having trouble finding it, email us at email@example.com.
 We’re building a network of experts on women’s midlife health, so use us.

 At Gennev, we think menopause should be marked as a rite of passage.
 Read this lovely excerpt from Phyllis O. Berman on how she gathered friends to discuss “the stages of womanhood” and promote openness in a ceremony informed by her Jewish faith.

 If you are struggling with symptoms, a Gennev menopause-certified gynecologist can give you a trusted opinion, determine what therapy is right for you, and they can provide prescription support.
 Book an appointment with a doctor here.

 Join 200,000 women to learn more about your symptoms and where you are in the menopause journey.TAKE THE ASSESSMENT